DataBiosphere/cgp-deployment/README.md

 ## About

-This repository contains our Docker-compose and setup bootstrap scripts used to create a deployment of the [UCSC Genomic Institute's](http://commons.ucsc-cgp.org) Computational Genomics Platform (CGP) for AWS.
+This repository contains our Docker-compose and setup bootstrap scripts used to create a deployment of the [UCSC Genomic Institute's](http://commons.ucsc-cgp.org) Computational Genomics Platform (CGP) for the NIH Data Commons Pilot on AWS.
 It uses, supports, and drives development of several key GA4GH APIs and open source projects.
 In many ways it is the generalization of the [PCAWG](https://dcc.icgc.org/pcawg) cloud infrastructure developed for that project and a potential reference implementation for the [NIH Commons](https://datascience.nih.gov/commons) concept.

 ## Components
 The system has components fulfilling a range of functions, all of which are open source and can be used independently or together.
 The installation instructions are currently specific to AWS, but usage of other cloud service providers is planned for the future.